agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 Filling out an applications and submitting it through forums is the first step in us getting to know you.
 It should be drafted in a way to make our recruiters interested in scheduling an interview with you.
-Incomplete answers, inability to follow directions, simple "yes or no" responses, or very short replies to every question are all very likely to get your application rejected.
+Incomplete answers, inability to follow directions, simple “yes or no” responses, or very short replies to every question are all very likely to get your application rejected.

 **Please make sure to check the Agony forums for private messages after you have submitted your application.